 I’d come to Cyprus to wind down from my summer of travel.
 I was looking forward to a week of evening walks along the seaside promenade in Larnaca and days of lying on the beach under the warm Mediterranean sun.
-But I was soon diverted by the fascinating history and culture of the island, which today is partitioned between the Greek Republic of Cyprus and the Turkish Republic of Northern Cyprus.
+But I was soon diverted by the fascinating history of the island and the myriad things to do in Cyprus.
+Most fascinating to me was the partitioning of the island following the Turkish invasion of 1974.
+Today the island is split between the Greek Republic of Cyprus in the south and the Turkish Republic of Northern Cyprus.
 The city of Nicosia, Cyprus, roughly at the island’s heart, is split between the two, earning it the dubious distinction of being the only remaining divided capital in Europe.

 Precariously perched between Asia, Europe, North Africa, Cyprus has been affected by all three continents during its long existence.
 The first people to inhabit the island came from the eastern Mediterranean during the Stone Age.
 The Greeks arrived 3,000 years ago and built Kyria, Larnaca, and Salamis.
 Down though the centuries, Venetians, Egyptians, Assyrians, Persians, Romans, Byzantines, and Ottoman Turks invaded.
 In 1878 the Turks gave the island to Britain in return for their promise to support the Ottoman Empire against Russian aggression.